Volcomix/music-synthesis-js/slides.md

 ![](assets/game.jpg) <!-- .element: width="40%" style="margin: 0" -->
 ![](assets/daw.png) <!-- .element: class="plain" width="40%" style="margin: 0" -->
 ![](assets/art.jpg) <!-- .element: class="plain" width="40%" style="margin: 0" -->

-Notes:

-- The goal of this API is to include capabilities found in modern game audio engines
-- And some of the mixing, processing, and filtering tasks that are found in modern desktop audio production applications.
-- You can also make audiovisual art by combining music or sounds produced with Web Audio with visuals made with 2D canvas graphics, 3D WebGL, or SVG.

 ---